-- Goggles Do Nothing: If well he uses it for motorbike riding, he didn't wear off as his jacket and he puts on his head instead.
+- Goggles Do Nothing: Although he uses it for motorbike riding, he didn't wear off as his jacket and he puts on his head instead.

 - Ninja Pirate Zombie Robot: Larry is a schoolteacher biker martial artist adventurer archeologist.

-- Second Place Is for Losers: In his first tournament when he was 19, Larry went to the finals, getting beated by Oume.
+- Second Place Is for Losers: In his first tournament when he was 19, Larry went to the finals, getting beaten by Oume.
 Now with 24, he's back for the first place and finally defeat Oume.

-- Walking Shirtless Scene: He starts the battle wearing off his jacket.
+- Walking Shirtless Scene: He starts the battle without wearing his jacket.